Nick Newbold Stadium: The stadium

-In June 2019 the pitch was replaced with an artificial playing surface.
+In June 2019, the pitch was replaced with an artificial playing surface.

-On 17 September 2023 the 35th annual Britbowl, the championship game of the BAFA National League tournament, happened at the park between the Manchester Titans and the London Warriors.
+On 17 September 2023, the 35th annual Britbowl, the championship game of the BAFA National League tournament, happened at the park between the Manchester Titans and the London Warriors.
 The Manchester Titans won the game 44–27.

+On 21 February 2026, it was announced that the stadium would be renamed as the Nick Newbold Stadium ahead of a home game against Hartpury, in honour of Nick Newbold, who worked at the stadium for 17 years, for his contributions to the club and the wider community, including raising money for Acorns Children's Hospice.
+A formal ceremony will take place on 21 March 2026, where a blue plaque will be unveiled, and is due to be attended by former England players and other celebrities who worked with him through his charity work.

 Records

 The highest recorded attendance for a league match at Butts Park Arena is 5,047, achieved during an RFU Championship game between Coventry R.F.C. and Nottingham R.F.C. on 26 December 2023.
 The overall record attendance at the venue is 5,250, set during a Premiership Rugby Cup match between Coventry R.F.C. and Leicester Tigers on 15 February 2025.

 Previously the club had achieved a National League 1 league record attendance of 3,758 between Coventry R.F.C. and Hull Ionians, on 28 April 2018.